Koncord/FuckTools/FuckCompiler/README.md

 Fuck Compiler
 =============
-Is an optimizer compler to special IR code
+Is an optimizing compiler to special IR code for FuckMachine and BFCC

 usage
 -----